kellylj/CS-180-Project-4/README.md

 Classes used for storing data that don't inherently do anything by themselves.

 ### Quiz
+Implements Listable.
 Class used for storing data about each quiz, including a toString which displays relevant information about the quiz.
 It also is able to generate unique IDs for each question which haven't been used before.

 ### Question
+Implements Listable.
 Class used for storing data about each question.
 It also has a toString which is used for displaying the question to the user.
 Each question has a type, which can be multiple choice, true/false, or dropdown.
 Each question also includes an array of answers.

 ### Answer
 Class used for storing data about each answer.
 Each answer is assigned a point value by the teacher, and is either correct or incorerct.